ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 Overview
 --------

-Currently (October 2024), there is a test harness for TMC in Mid integration tests, centred around the TMC subsystem and its interactions with CSP, SDP and the Dishes.
+Currently (February 2025), there is a test harness for TMC integration tests in Mid and in Low, centred around the TMC subsystem and its interactions with CSP, SDP, Dishes and MCCS.
 In future, there will be a generic test harness for integration tests on an arbitrary combination of production or emulated SKA subsystems.